 - Seeing your doctor regularly.
 Establish a regular appointment schedule with your cardiologist or primary care provider.
-Even if you had treatment for pulmonary valve stenosis as a child, you should still let your doctors know you've had the condition even if it hasn't caused any problems for you as an adult.
-Your doctors will likely want to continue to monitor your heart's condition.
+If you had treatment for pulmonary valve stenosis as a child, tell your doctors, even if it hasn't caused any problems for you as an adult.

 Pregnancy generally isn't a problem for women who have mild to moderate pulmonary valve stenosis.
 If you have severe pulmonary valve stenosis, the risks of complications during labor and delivery are higher than those for women without the condition.
 If necessary, it is possible to undergo balloon valvuloplasty during pregnancy.